00x71/00x71.github.io/_posts/2022-02-1-PEN300-(OSEP)-Notes.md

 To bypass/disable LSA protection to dump hashes, we need to have the `SeLoadDriverPrivilege` privilege enabled to load `mimidrv.sys` driver.
 By default the `NT AUTHORITY\SYSTEM` account has the highest privileges on the local computer and it has the `SeLoadDriverPrivilege` privilege enabled.

-First e have to upload the `mimidrv.sys` driver to the target and place it in the same directory as `Mimikatz`.
+First, upload the `mimidrv.sys` driver to the target and place it in the same directory as `Mimikatz`.
 Then load the driver by using the command `!+` from Mimikatz prompt:

 ```
 mimikatz # !+